leviyanx/Webpage-Monitor/README.md

 ### TODO

 - [x] If target webpage is changed in `monitor-settings.json`, the script should take notice of it and apply it.
+- [ ] Support monitor multiple webpages at the same time
 - [ ] Support multiple receivers
 - [ ] Support more mail accounts of receiver